CARSTENS, Deborah S

 -Logistics Specialty Award for exceptional achievement in Logistics Management Information Systems by the Society of Logistics Engineers (1999)

 Dr. Deborah Carstens joined Florida Tech in fall 2003.
 She instructs both on campus and online courses and serves as the Academic Chair for the Project Management Track in the Online MBA Program.
 She just published a textbook in Project Management Tools & Techniques which became available in April 2013.
 She instructs undergraduate and graduate courses in MIS, new product development, human-computer interaction/usability, IT project management and system design and development.
 During 2011-2013, Dr. Carstens is working on a Small Business Administration funded research project as Principal Investigator and Director over the Activity Based Total Accountability (ABTA) Institute (http://abta.fit.edu/about/).
 During the 2008-2009 academic year, Dr. Carstens also received funds for the initial stage of the project which was funded by the Florida Department of Education (DOE) research grant where she served as the Principal Investigator and Director over the ABTA Institute.
 During the 2011-2012 academic year, she served as the Chair of the University Academic Information Technology Committee (ACITC) which serves as an advisory committee to the Information Technology Executive Committee (ITEC).
 She received her promotion to Associate Professor in Spring 2008.
 As of fall 2007, she also holds a joint appointment with the College of Aeronautics (Human Factors Program).
 Previously, she worked for NASA Kennedy Space Center (KSC) from 1992 through 2003.
 In her career both at Florida Tech and NASA KSC, she has brought in over a million dollars of funded research.
 She has had an opportunity to work on funded research grants in task analysis, human error, patient safety, usability, learning effectiveness and government accountability.
 Her research interests are in human error analysis research resulting in the optimization of systems, safety and processes to include government services, mobile devices, healthcare processes and e-commerce.
-Dr. Carstens currently consults in the area of project management and human factors.
+Dr. Carstens currently consults in the area of project management, usability and human factors.
 Her prior teaching experience included being an adjunct professor at Florida Tech while employed by NASA teaching system design & development and MIS classes along with conducting Project Management training to individuals seeking their Project Management Professional (PMP) certification.
 At the University of Central Florida, she served as a teaching assistant for a Biomechanics course while working on her Ph.D. instructing all Biomechanics Labs including guest lecturing for Ergonomics, Biomechanics and Statistics courses.

 Dr. Carstens was a NASA KSC employee for over ten years working both in the field of project management and human factors research.
 As an engineer, her focus was to apply human factor principles to improve processes and systems affiliated with several KSC programs such as shuttle, payloads, and future spaceport operations.
 She was the principal investigator on several research projects that included the development of human factors task analysis software and a model to predict safety and efficiency bottlenecks in a programs’ processes.